 -

-Hoss posted an update a year ago
+Hoss posted an update 2 years ago

 Hi guys.
 What are your thoughts about staging this case.
 Plan overall is ext #23 and 2 implant FPD with hard and soft tissue augmentation.
 Would you prefer to first do FGG to increase KT and vestibular depth prior to GBR or would you do the opposite and begin with hard tissue then soft tissue.
 If you were to do hard tissue first after…